Abubakar Imam

-Abubakar Imam O.B.E C.O.N L.L.D (Hon.)
-N.N.M.C.
-(1911 - 1981) was a Nigerian writer, journalist and politician from Kagara, Niger in Nigeria.
+Abubakar Imam ' (1911 - 1981) was a Nigerian writer, journalist and politician from Kagara, Niger in Nigeria.
 For most of his life, he lived in Zaria, where he was the first Hausa editor of Gaskiya Ta Fi Kwabo, the pioneer Hausa-language Newspaper in Northern Nigeria.

 Education

 He attended Katsina College and the University of London's Institute of Education.
 He submitted the play Ruwan Bagaja for a literary competition in 1933.

 Work

-In 1939, together with Robert East and a few others, they started the Gaskiya corporation, a publishing house, which became a successful venture and created a platform for many Northern Nigerian intellectuals.
+In 1939, together with Rupert Moultrie East and a few others, they started the Gaskiya corporation, a publishing house, which became a successful venture and created a platform for many Northern Nigerian intellectuals.
 The exposure of many premier writers in Northern Nigeria to the political process influenced Imam to join politics.
 In 1952, with the formation of the Northern People's Congress (NPC), together with Umaru Agaie and Nuhu Bamalli, they formed the major administrative nucleus of the party.